Moving Company Methodology (2026 Guide)

 At moveBuddha, we help people through the moving process by creating carefully researched rankings of the best moving companies for various types of relocations.
 We also put together independent reviews of the leading moving service providers across the country and craft thoughtful informational content that answers your biggest questions about the moving process.

-We use this information to update our rating factors and guides, so we always provide the most up-to-date recommendations to our readers.
+We use this information to create our database, which tracks nearly 4,500 moving companies and more than a million authenticated reviews.
+These metrics enable us to update our rating factors and guides, providing the most up-to-date recommendations to our readers.
 We use our expert knowledge of the moving industry to help you make an informed choice that meets your needs.

 How we rate moving companies